Chris Quigley's Oracy Framework for EYFS to KS3

 Teacher Resources:

-- Debating Guidebook
+- Debating Guidebook - develop oracy through curriculum-based debates

-- 120 curriculum-based debates for each belt (480 Debates with worked-examples in total!)
+- 120 curriculum-based debates for each belt (480 Debates with worked examples in total!)

-- Metacognition Guidebook
+- Metacognition Guidebook - develop oracy through metacognitive strategies

-- Printable Presenter wheels for the four belts
+- Printable Presenter wheels for the four belts - pupil-friendly oracy skills wheels

 COMING SOON:

-- Games to Introduce the Disciplines
+- Games to Introduce the Oracy Disciplines

 - Gestures Cards